NATIONAL HEALTH usa

 Maya Angelou ( 1928 – 2014 )

-The heritage of our nation has promoted a healthcare industry that lacks a means to uniformly assure that Primary Healthcare is equitably available to each resident person, community by community.
+The heritage of our nation has promoted a healthcare industry that lacks a means to uniformly assure that Primary Healthcare is equitably available by each resident person, community by community.
 Unfortunately, our nation’s scientific mandate for highly technical healthcare, most applicable to Complex Healthcare Needs, has succeeded to the detriment of our nation’s humanitarian mandate for deeply caring healthcare, most applicable to Basic Healthcare Needs.
 The humanitarian mandate begins and ends with a caring relationship.
 As cited above, Maya Angelou calls us to a renewed focus for improving each person’s HEALTH with sustained caring relationships from within their Family as well as their health care.

 PURPOSE